 Computing is linked to maths, science and design and technology.
 Children at Elmtree are taught the principles of computer science where they investigate computation, how digital systems work and how to use this knowledge through programming.
 The aim is for children to express themselves in a digitally literate way.
 This includes understanding what algorithms are and how they work and having an awareness of how the internet works.

 In Reception the children can use a variety of devices such as Remote Controlled vehicles, Bee-bots and Storyphones.
-They will begin to use programs such as Textease where they can develop their skills of using a mouse and a keyboard to create a picture.
+They will begin to use programs such as Textease where they can develop their skills of using a mouse and a keyboard to create pictures and simple text.

-In Year 1 the children develop their programming skills by using digital software to move the Bee-bots in different directions.
-They will also be encouraged to further develop their writing skills using a variety of text based programs where they can change font, sizes, shape and colour.
+In Year 1 the children begin to develop their programming skills by using digital software to move Bee-bots in different directions and to follow pre-planned routes.
+They will also be encouraged to further develop their communication skills by using a variety of text based programs where they can change font, size and colour.

-Year 2 further develop their skills by using the Pro-Bots to record simple instructions and algorithms.
+Year 2 further develop their programming skills by using the Pro-Bots to record instructions and simple algorithms and begin to learn the basics of block coding using both desktop computing and tablets.

 Please see our Home School Agreement at: